Mercutio

 Shakespeare Retold (Modern Verse)

 God damn to both your families.
-They've turned me into worm food.

-Now, I've had it, I have completely had it: get me inside!
+I have completely had it: get me inside!

 The curse is the dying Mercutio's clearest moment of moral clarity: he sees, as he is bleeding out, that he has been killed by a feud he had no real stake in.
-The Prince's kinsman — a friend to a Montague, killed by a Capulet — becomes the first major casualty of a quarrel that was never his.
+The Prince's kinsman, a friend to a Montague killed by a Capulet, becomes the first major casualty of a quarrel that was never his.
 From this moment on, every death in the play can be traced back to the wound under Romeo's arm.
 Mercutio dies still making puns ("ask for me to-morrow, and you shall find me a grave man"), and the joke lands the harder for being true.

 "Shakespeare, having carried the part of Mercutio as far as he could, till his genius was exhausted, had killed him in the third Act, to get him out of the way.
 What shallow nonsense!"